-The accompanying special-purpose financial statement has been prepared on the cash basis of accounting which is a basis of accounting other than U.S. generally accepted accounting principles.
+The accompanying financial statements have been prepared on the cash basis of accounting which is a basis of accounting other than U.S. generally accepted accounting principles.
 On this basis, income is recognized when cash is received rather than when earned, and expenditures are recognized when cash is paid rather than when expenditures are incurred.

-This Statement does not include insurance premiums collected from consumers as part of OHIM carrying out its responsibilities under the Affordable Care Act of 2010.
+The financial statements do not include insurance premiums collected from consumers as part of OHIM carrying out its responsibilities under the Affordable Care Act of 2010.